MaJerle/stm32-usart-uart-dma-rx-tx/README.md

  * data are read from raw buffer and processed.
  *
  * Not doing reads fast enough may cause DMA to overflow unread received bytes,
- * hence application will lost useful data.
+ * hence the application will lose useful data.
  *
  * Solutions to this are:
  * - Improve architecture design to achieve faster reads